lkugler/DART-WRF/docs/source/1_assimilate.rst

 There are five important directories.

-1) A directory where you compile DART.
-E.g. `/jetfs/scratch/username/DART`.
-Download and compile DART to this directory, see `docs.dart.ucar.edu<https://docs.dart.ucar.edu/en/latest>`_.
+1. A directory where you compile DART.
+E.g. ``/jetfs/scratch/username/DART``.
+Download and compile DART to this directory, see `docs.dart.ucar.edu <https://docs.dart.ucar.edu/en/latest>`_.

-2) A directory where you develop DART-WRF and start experiments.
+2. A directory where you develop DART-WRF and start experiments.
+E.g. ``/jetfs/scratch/username/DART-WRF``.
-E.g. `/jetfs/scratch/username/DART-WRF`.
 Download DART-WRF to this directory, ``git clone https://gitlab.phaidra.org/dataassimilation/DART-WRF.git``.

-3) A directory where you store your experiment data.
+3. A directory where you store your experiment data.
 To run this tutorial, download sample data (543 MB) using ``wget https://zenodo.org/records/12614519/files/raw_data.zip; unzip raw_data.zip``.

-4) A directory to run DART in, containing temporary files E.g. `/jetfs/scratch/username/run_DART`.
+4. A directory to run DART in, containing temporary files.
+E.g. ``/jetfs/scratch/username/run_DART``.

-5) A directory to run WRF in, containing temporary files E.g. `/jetfs/scratch/username/run_WRF`.
+5. A directory to run WRF in, containing temporary files.
+E.g. ``/jetfs/scratch/username/run_WRF``.

 Basic configuration